stellardreams/stellardreams.github.io/_posts/2020-09-29-White-space.md

 I also like to keep things simple.
 There was a time in my life when I worked a lot, ignored my physiology and developed bad habits.
 It was not a co-incidence that this is the time of my life where I suffered the most.

-Now, I work.
-I have my system of measurement in place.
+Since then, I have started putting different ledgers in place.
+Like Peter Drucker once said, "What gets measured, gets managed."
 I am beginning to exercise more regularly.
 If the gym is shutdown, then I go for walks or do a workout in the backyard.
+Sometimes the covid19 situation does get to me and I either sleep in or do not leave the house.

 What this post is really about is white space.
 This is a term from Ori Brafman and Judah Pollack's book titled: ['the chaos imperative'] (https://www.amazon.ca/dp/B00BH0VSIU/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)